You can't change the diagnosis

 We do not currently offer discounts or scholarships.
 We have prepared a list of resources (this comes with the purchase of The Dog Cancer Roadmap) for financial support for people that have a dog with cancer.

-What is also exceptional about this program is that you have access to future updates (many popular dog cancer books are outdated - check the publishing date).
+What is also exceptional about this program is that you have access to future updates - so you'll always have the latest information!

 I believe that the material in The Dog Cancer Roadmap Program is invaluable and will be life-saving many times over.
 However I do offer a 48-hour refund policy.
 That is plenty of time to review lessons, PDFs, email me if there are questions, and determine whether this course is the right fit for you.